Note: Measurements taken in the anechoic chamber at Canada's National Research Council can be found through this link.

 Yes.
 In my smallish room, the 8cs delivered full-range bass -- down to 20Hz -- with a firmness, authority, and punch I’d never experienced before.
 Their midrange was accurate and smooth, if anything leaning slightly to the warm side; their top end was engaging, free of grain, and never over accentuated.
 They sounded realistic and transparent, and belying their somewhat pro-audio appearance, sonically they entirely “disappeared” in my room.
 Last but not least, they could play very loud without strain, compression, or edge -- this small speaker could really rock.

-Overall, the Dutch & Dutch 8c’s not only exceeded my expectations for how a pair of stand-mounted speakers could perform, in many ways they bettered the performance of my current setup of satellites and subwoofer in a room corrected with Dirac Live.
+Overall, the Dutch & Dutch 8c’s not only exceeded my expectations for how a pair of stand-mounted speakers could perform, in many ways they bettered the performance of my current setup of satellites and subwoofer room-corrected with Dirac Live.

 If you can get over your preconceptions about what an audiophile system should look like, there’s no question: The Dutch & Dutch 8c is well worth $12,500/pair.